 (2) A QSE may submit Resource-specific Energy Offer Curves to ERCOT.
 Such Energy Offer Curves will be bounded in the DAM for each Operating Hour by the LSL and HSL of the Generation Resource specified in the COP, and bounded in SCED by the LSL and HSL of the Generation Resource as shown by telemetry.

-(3) Energy Offer Curves remain active for the offered period until either:

-(a) Selected by ERCOT; or

-(b) Automatically inactivated by the software at the offer expiration time selected by the QSE.
+(3) Energy Offer Curves remain active for the offered period until automatically inactivated by the software at the offer expiration time selected by the QSE.

+(4) For any Operating Hour, the QSE for a Resource may submit or change Energy Offer Curve information at any time prior to SCED execution, except for the percentage of FIP and percentage of FOP, and SCED will use the latest updated Energy Offer Curve available in the system.
+The QSE must provide a brief freeform reason at the time of the submission of the Energy Offer Curve if submitted after the end of the Adjustment Period.
+For the percentage FIP and percentage of FOP within the Energy Offer Curve, submissions and updates must be received by ERCOT’s systems in the Adjustment Period.
+If a new Energy Offer Curve is not deemed to be valid, then the most recent valid Energy Offer Curve available in the system at the time of SCED execution will be used and ERCOT will notify the QSE that the invalid Energy Offer Curve was rejected.
+Once an Operating Hour ends, an Energy Offer Curve for that hour cannot be submitted, updated, or canceled.

-(4) For any Operating Hour, the QSE for a Resource may submit or change Energy Offer Curves in the Adjustment Period and a QSE may withdraw an Energy Offer Curve if:
+(5) A QSE may withdraw an Energy Offer Curve if:

 (a) An Output Schedule is submitted for all intervals for which an Energy Offer Curve is withdrawn; or